 Just earlier today, Google's Sundar Pichai laid down the company's new AI manifesto.
 While it may just seem like a more verbose response to the recent military AI contracts, in many ways, the new set of principles are more accurately the answer to questions initially raised last year by Sergey Brin in Alphabet's 2017 Founders' letter.
 In it, Brin speculated on the impact of machine learning and AI, as well as the problems and expectations Google had in developing the new technology.
 And now a year later, the company has revealed its objectives and its limits.

-In the wake of AI fear (mongering?), Google has put down its own rules.
-Read More
+In the wake of AI fear (mongering?), Read More

 Earlier in January of this year, two wireless charging organizations announced a plan to merge their forces in order to combat the monstrous market leader Qi.
 And now Power Matters Alliance (PMA) and the Alliance For Wireless Power (A4WP) seem to have finally combined their assets and member lists to create a new identity: AirFuel Alliance.

 PMA, the most famous of the two organizations, uses magnetic induction to achieve wireless charging and has been commercialized in Duracell's Powermats and certain variants of the LG G3 and the Samsung Galaxy S6.
 A4WP is a more obscure player since its resonance-based charging protocol hasn't been seen in consumer products yet.
 Read More